Idris Elba Impresses Fans With Epic DJ Set At Coachella 2019

 Elba posted a selfie on Instagram ahead of his set to share his excitement.
 The actor posed shirtless with headphones and a sly smile.

 “You ready @coachella??????
 I am!!!!!
-Game face ???????????????????????? let’s get it,” he captioned the image.
+Game face???????????????????????? let’s get it,” he captioned the image.

-Perhaps his biggest fans of the evening were his 17-year-old daughter with ex-wife Hanne Norgaad, Isan, and his fiancee, Sabrina Dhowre.
+Perhaps his biggest fans of the evening were his 17-year-old daughter, Isan, whom he shares with ex-wife Hanne Norgaad, and his fiancee, Sabrina Dhowre.

-Isan shared a photo on Instagram of herself and a friend posing with Elba on Day 1 of the weekend, Entertainment Tonight reported.
+Isan shared a photo on Instagram of herself and a friend posing with Elba on day one of the weekend, Entertainment Tonight reported.
 Elba looked stylish in black shorts, a black denim jacket, a patterned top, black sunglasses, and a black beanie.

 “Turn up Dad,” Elba commented on Isan’s photo.